Weather telematics refers to a vehicle telematics solution that:

 Weather telematics allows vehicles to anticipate or avoid adverse conditions, changing routes or modifying schedules and eliminate delays and disruptions.

 Bad weather can impose a substantial penalty during over-the-road trips.
-A 2017 Teletrac Navman survey indicates that for truckers the most serious physical obstacles are traffic congestion and decaying infrastructure, but weather is also a major factor in causing delays and disruption.
+A 2017 Teletrac Navman survey indicates that for truckers the most serious physical obstacles are traffic congestion and decaying infrastructure, but the weather is also a major factor in causing delays and disruption.

 The problem is getting worse.
 Storms and adverse weather events are on the rise; 2017 was the most economically disruptive hurricane season in US history and according to forecasts, 2018 is on track to be another exceptional period.
 Experts predict 14 hurricanes and named storms in the Atlantic region alone for this year